Low-Calorie Chicken Alfredo

 Ingredients

-- 1 ¼ cup 2% low-fat milk
+- 1 ¼ cup low fat milk

-- 100 gm skinless chicken breast
+- 100 gram skinless chicken breast

 - ½ teaspoon cornstarch

-- ¼ cup packed Parmesan Cheese grated
+- ¼ cup packed Parmesan Cheese, grated

-- 1 tablespoon butter
+- 1 tablespoon unsalted butter

-- Salt
+- Salt to taste

 - Black pepper

-- 1 teaspoon garlic or onion powder
+- 1 teaspoon garlic powder

 Instructions